bpholden/lickRemoteObserving/README.md

 Here is a list of what is required

-- Anaconda3 or miniconda3
+- Python 3 from Anaconda3 or miniconda3
 - OpenVPN or Tunnelblick
 - A VNC Client
-- A terminal client
+- A terminal client (xterm or iTerm or the Terminal)

 ## Install Software Dependencies

 NOTE: Examples below assuming sudo/root installation for all users and were originally written for linux (CentOS).
 Modify as appropriate for your local OS.

-The software has been tested for macOS.
+The software has been tested for macOS and some Linux variants.

 - Install Anaconda python3
     - Download and run the latest installer: https://www.anaconda.com/distribution/